Inckpyn History, Family Crest & Coats of Arms

 The manor of Pillaton in Cornwall which in Doomsday Survey is called Pileton, belonged to the Earl of Moreton at that time.
 This manor, about the reign of Edward I. was in the family of Inkpen.
 "It was afterwards the property of John Charles, Esq. of whose heiress this manor and that of Hardenfast were purchased by Thomas Moone, Esq. about 1620."

 Early History of the Inckpyn family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inckpyn research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpyn History in all our PDF Extended History products and printed products wherever possible.

 Inckpyn Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Inckpyn family name include Inkpen, Inkpin, Ingpen and others.

 Early Notables of the Inckpyn family (pre 1700)